jrkerns/3dpguidemedphys/README.md

-# The Medical Physicist's Guide to 3D Printing
+# The Medical Physicist's Introduction to 3D Printing

 > This was originally created for the AAPM Spring Clinical 2022 meeting, but the content is evergreen.